runmat-org/runmat/website/content/blog/introducing-rustmat.md

 - **Accept terrible performance:** GNU Octave, the primary free alternative, is dramatically slower than MATLAB.
 Our benchmarks show **150-180x slower performance** (versus RunMat) across typical workloads—a 5-second computation takes 15+ minutes in Octave.
 Your research crawls, simulations become unusable, and productivity plummets.
 - **Learn a new language:** Python's NumPy/SciPy ecosystem is powerful, but it means abandoning the MATLAB syntax you already know and rewriting existing codebases.
 This is time-consuming and error-prone.
 - **Risk crashes and security issues:** Traditional implementations in C/C++ are vulnerable to memory bugs, segfaults, and security vulnerabilities that can corrupt research data or compromise systems.

-**We refuse to accept this trade-off.** RunMat provides the performance of MATLAB, the safety of modern systems programming, and the accessibility of open source—all while maintaining nearly perfect compatibility with the MATLAB syntax you already know.
+**We refuse to accept this trade-off.** RunMat delivers high-performance execution of MATLAB code with the safety of modern systems programming and the accessibility of open source — often running MATLAB scripts faster than the original runtime while maintaining nearly perfect compatibility with the syntax you already know.

 ## What Makes RunMat Different